-9 Tips If Depression Has You Down This Winter
+9 Tips for Fighting Seasonal Depression This Winter

 The Earth lies dormant in the winter, and I want to hibernate, too.
 With my bipolar disorder, feeling depressed after New Year’s can drag all the way through March.
 I’ve learned to expect the post-holiday struggle, and push roots deeper to thrive in the chill.
 If you have bipolar, seasonal affective disorder (SAD) or another condition that makes this season challenging, here are nine things that might help.